-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore this related item.
+If you would like more of an introduction, explore this related item.
 Please note this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video: View a short video on brain tumors led by an ASCO expert that provides basic information and areas of research.

-The next section in this guide is Statistics and it helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Statistics .
+It helps explain how many people are diagnosed with this disease and general survival rates.
+Or, use the menu to choose another section to continue reading this guide.